Amiqual4Home/emoncms-openhab-persistence/README.md

 > emoncms:round=

+>\# the interval is ms between sends in order to store multiple object within one request
+>\# default is 0, in this case each store request results in a request to the server

+> emoncms:sendinterval=

 All item and event related configuration is done in the emoncms.persist file.
 Aliases do not have any special meaning for the emoncms persistence service.